cfi-notebook/content-map/readme.md

 ### String

 A reference can be a String, for example, 'Preface' is a string reference.
+String references cannot be incremented.

 ### Chapter

 A reference can be a chapter, for example, `2` would reference chapter 2 that might be found on page 20.
+The return value is always a string.

 ### Ref-Ref

 References such as `1-1` or `6-2-5` are "ref-ref" references.
+The digits after the last hyphen are incremented.
+Endashes and emdashes are replaced with hyphens.

 ## Usage